jacktherizzler/BestFriend/README.md

 # BestFriend

-An interactive chatbot that offers bad advice intentionally, similar to what their best friend might suggest.
+An interactive chatbot that offers bad advice intentionally, similar to what someone's best friend might suggest.

 # How to run